luca-rigutti/my-notes/docker/index.md

 To show all the container is running

-if you want to view also the contaniner live, you need to add `-a` command.
+if you want to view also the container live, you need to add `-a` command.

 ### `docker run`

-For setting the port: `-pLocalPort:PortInsideContaniner`
+For setting the port: `-pLocalPort:PortInsideContainer`

 For detach: `-d`

 ### `docker log`

-with contanier id or name
+with container id or name

 ### `docker exec`

 With `-it` argument for have interactive shell

 ### `docker network`

+### `docker stat`

+With container name, you can view in realtime the resource you use.

 ## Docker image